 |Irene Byrne||Foundation||October 2018 *||4 years||15/10/2021||DES & Board of Directors||5 of 6|

 I have two daughters at Our Lady of Fatima Catholic Primary School and I am passionate about providing them with the support required alongside the fantastic education they receive.
 I am fortunate to have a longstanding relationship with the school through close relatives who have previously attended the school and whose children continue to do so.
 I have been employed for 25 years by Scottish Widows and work with Heads of Business to ensure that appropriate advice, discussions and behaviours are consistently used with customers.
 I am highly motivated and dynamic and my employment role requires me to have strong engagement in all business matters.
 I am also an active member of the school’s PTA and relish the opportunity to offer my skills and experience to further support and challenge the school.

 I am the Principal at Our Lady of Fatima Catholic Primary School.
-I have a variety of roles as Principal: I am the Lead Designated Senior Lead for Safeguarding, with additional responsibility across the school for E-Safety, Assessment, English and Computing.
+I have a variety of roles as Principal: I am the Lead Designated Senior Lead for Safeguarding, with additional responsibility across the school for Online Safety, Assessment and English.
 Prior to this I worked as a Deputy and Acting Headteacher at St Francis Xavier Primary School and as a teacher at St Philip's Primary School.